 lookup (as long as it is not

-Note: You can use nonstreaming commands after the first reporting command and still have the search qualify for automatic acceleration.
-It's just nonstreaming commands before the first reporting command that disqualify the search.
+Note: You can use nonstreaming commands after the first transforming command and still have the report qualify for automatic acceleration.
+It's just nonstreaming commands before the first transforming command that disqualify the report.

 Here are examples of search strings that qualify for report acceleration:

 index=_internal | stats count by sourcetype

 index=_audit search=* | rex field=search "'(?.*)'" | chart count by user search